 Your company is aware that employees currently use their cell phones for business purposes while driving in their personal vehicle and using their personal cell phone or similar device.

-Due to research that indicates that cell phone use while driving is dangerous, and may even approach the equivalent danger of driving while drunk, according to some studies, your company prohibits employee use of personal cellular phones, either hands on or hands free, or similar devices, for business purposes related in any way to our company, while driving.
+Due to research that indicates that smartphone or cell phone use while driving is dangerous, and may even approach the equivalent danger of driving while drunk, according to some studies, your company prohibits employee use of personal cellular phones, either hands-on or hands-free, or similar devices, for business purposes related in any way to our company, while driving.

 You may not use your cellular phone or similar device to receive or place calls, text messages, surf the internet, check phone messages, or receive or respond to email while driving if you are in any way doing activities that are related to your employment.